 As well as being an economics professor, MacGregor was also trained as a surgeon, and is credited with being the first at Dunedin Hospital to perform an operation applying Joseph Lister’s principles of antiseptic surgery.

-Right from our earliest beginnings 150 years ago (2019 is the University’s sesquicentenary), the staff and students of Otago’s Department of Economics have had an impact on the (real) world!
+Right from our earliest beginnings 150 years ago, the staff and students of Otago’s Department of Economics have had an impact on the (real) world!

 Nowadays, we are known as one of the top teaching and research departments in New Zealand.